AnivartakJ/Career-Prediction-Model-Career.io-/README.md

 We employ three different algorithms for career prediction:

+# 1.Logistic Regression (main.py):
-1. **Logistic Regression:** This algorithm classifies users into different career paths based on their interest scores in various fields. (for more details kindly  check main.py)
+Utilizing logistic regression, our model effectively categorizes users into distinct career paths based on their interest scores across multiple fields.
+By analyzing the data, it determines the most suitable career options for each user, providing valuable insights for career decision-making.
    ![image](https://github.com/AnivartakJ/Career-Prediction-Model-Career.io-/assets/126934403/08044f34-5696-4741-953c-ac5c64104db5)

+ # 2. K-Nearest Neighbors (KNN) Model (main2.py):
-3. **K-Nearest Neighbors (KNN) Model:** The KNN model predicts users' potential career paths by comparing their interest scores with those of similar users in the dataset. (for more details kindly  check main2.py)
+ Leveraging the KNN algorithm, our model identifies potential career paths for users by comparing their interest scores with those of similar individuals in the dataset.
+Through this proximity-based approach, it offers personalized career recommendations tailored to each user's preferences and strengths.
    ![image](https://github.com/AnivartakJ/Career-Prediction-Model-Career.io-/assets/126934403/44abccb7-e050-4c22-a72a-3b1673afa9e5)

+ # 3. Linear Regression Model (main3.py):
-5. **Linear Regression Model:** Linear regression establishes a relationship between users' interest scores and their prospective career paths, allowing for accurate predictions. (for more details kindly  check main3.py)
+ Our linear regression model establishes a linear relationship between users' interest scores and their anticipated career paths.
+By analyzing this relationship, the model accurately predicts the most fitting career options for users, providing them with valuable guidance for their professional journey.
    ![image](https://github.com/AnivartakJ/Career-Prediction-Model-Career.io-/assets/126934403/095e390b-9995-407d-846a-92423eb83ad9)